UNSW School of Computer Science and Engineering

 The UNSW School of Computer Science and Engineering (CSE) is part of the UNSW Faculty of Engineering and was founded in 1991 out of the former Department of Computer Science within the School of Electrical Engineering and Computer Science.
 It is the highest ranked and largest School of its kind in Australia.
+It offers degrees of Bachelor of Engineering (Honours) (Software Engineering), Bachelor of Advanced Computer Science (Honours), Double degrees, Master of Information Technology, Graduate Certificate in Computing, Graduate Diploma in Information Technology, Master of Philosophy, Doctor of Philosophy (PhD).
 The academic staff have research focus in areas such as Artificial Intelligence, Biomedical Image Computing, Data Knowledge, Embedded Systems, Networked Systems and Security, Programming Languages and Compilers, Service Oriented Computing, Theoretical Computer Science and Trustworthy Systems.

 UNSW was a founding member of National ICT Australia (NICTA), which merged with CSIRO in 2015 to form Data61.
 CSE maintains strong ties with Data61.

 The school has a number of notable alumni and former staff, including Associate Professor John Lions the author of the commentary on the UNIX operating system, a two-volume book entitled, a Source Code and Commentary on Unix Level 6) (A Commentary on the UNIX Operating System) who died in 1998.